skip to Main Content

 When I was 22, my grandfather died, and we lost the connection between two families.
 I thanked God that I don’t have to see and meet him again.

 Many years later, I got the news that both of his sons are married, and each one has two daughters.
-I thought it must be hard for him to deal with only girls in his own family.

 A few days ago, I was writing some children’s stories to indicate how children are also been effective by the distant relative’s behavior.
 During the writing, I was overwhelmed by my aunt’s love, she always treated me equally to her sons.
 I took no time to message her to thank her for the past kindness.
 And she responded immediately and called me up.
 We had a sweet conversation after 25 years and in the middle of the conversation, she said, “Do you want to talk to your uncle?”